EASA/EU regulation to hit FAA licensed pilots in Europe

 Nobody knows how the "operator" and the other terms such as "residing in the Community" are defined.
 Clearly, many operators of foreign registered jets will be able to arrange a non-EU operating base, but ordinary private owner-pilots will not be able to do this easily.
 The residence or citizenship of the pilot himself is on the face of it not relevant (but see notes on the derogations below).

 This is bad news for N-reg owner/pilots who make up the bulk of Europe's IFR-capable pilot community.
-A private IFR pilot would have to get the 7-exam JAA IR and a JAA Class 1 medical, or a Class 2 medical with the Class 1 audiogram.
-Plus of course a JAA PPL.
-A commercial IFR pilot would have to get the 14-exam JAA CPL/IR, and a JAA Class 1 medical.
+A private IFR pilot would have to get the 7-exam EASA IR and an EASA Class 1 medical, or a Class 2 medical with the Class 1 audiogram.
+Plus of course an EASA PPL.
+A commercial IFR pilot would have to get the 14-exam EASA CPL/IR, and an EASA Class 1 medical.
 He would not need to do an EASA Type Rating however; his existing ICAO one would be acceptable to EASA, under the current proposals.

 There is absolutely no safety case for this move; it is based on politics of envy, FTO and other business protectionism, airline pilot union pressure, and some unrelated EU-USA disputes thrown in.